- 08 Nov 2023

 2. Failed Activity Runs vs Succeeded Activity Runs

 3. Succeeded Activity Runs

-Navigate to the Monitoring section of the resource to configure the monitoring rules for Data Factory Pipeline.
+- Navigate to Data Factory Pipeline -> Monitoring to configure the monitoring rules for Data Factory Pipelines.

-- The properties of the Data Factory Pipeline can be viewed by clicking on the Properties option.
+The Data Factory Pipeline resource properties can be accessed within the resource by clicking Properties.